big, dumb plane. WHOLE new world.

 “Jonathan”

-— There’s the collision of the characters above, and there’s also the collision of the passengers with the people local to the place in which they land.
+— There’s the collision of the main characters and also the collision of those characters with the people local to the place in which they land.
 To add depth to the setting and variety to the story, we’ve created a secondary ensemble of local characters to interact with the main players.
-There’s “Fernanda,” a former teacher in her 60s who’s come to take over The Wild Horse; there’s also “Jimmu,” a man in his 80s who tends bar as he pleases at The Lime Tree, plus more, unique characters. … Below is an illustration of a scene from Episode 3.
-Two passengers enjoy a night out while locals watch on.
+There’s “Fernanda,” a former teacher in her 60s who takes over The Wild Horse; there’s also “Jimmu,” a man in his 80s who tends bar as he pleases at The Lime Tree, plus more, unique characters.